RavdeepAulakh/Jeoparody/ReadMe.md

         - lines 160-162

 # Game Logic
-Dony by: Gathrean Dela Cruz and Bardia Timouri
+Done by: Gathrean Dela Cruz and Bardia Timouri

 ### Files
-- `game.js`, `game.html`, `game.css`
+- `game.js`, `game.html`, `game.css`, `index.html`, `index.css`, `index.js`
+    - Created front end for home page (Bardia)
-    - Front-end Client
+    - Front-end Client (Ean)
+    - Functions to show the user what question they are on, got wrong, got right (Bardia)
+    - Functions to go next, and prev (Ean)
+    - Functions to keep track of the score (Ean)
+    - Function to update images and questions and options from the JSON array (Bardia)
+    - Made use of AJAX to dynamically update questions to the (Bardia)
+    - Used JS fetch function to retrieve questions and images in array format from GameServlet (Bardia)
 - `LanguageServlet` and `CategoryServlet`
-    - First and second step before starting the game, respectively
+    - First and second step before starting the game, respectively (Ean)
-    - Redirects to GameServlet when both language ID and category ID as sent as parameters
+    - Redirects to GameServlet when both language ID and category ID as sent as parameters (Bardia)
 - `GameServlet`
-    1. Receives language and cateogry IDs, and fetches appropriates questions from database
+    1. Receives language and cateogry IDs, and fetches appropriates questions from database (Bardia)
-    2. Organize data into JSON arrays and sends the JSON response back to client
+    2. Organize data into JSON arrays and sends the JSON response back to client (Ean)
-    3. Handles AJAX requests for the quiz and provide data
+    3. Handles AJAX requests for the quiz and provide data (Bardia)
-    4. Then presents the questions and options to the user in the game frontend
+    4. Then presents the questions and options to the user in the game frontend (Ean)
+- 'DisplayServlet'
+    - Used doGet to display the game screen (Bardia)

 # Contributions List
 - Aulakh, Ravdeep
     - []
 - Dela Cruz, Gathrean (Ean)
     - Game Logic and Frontend
+    - Allowing the frontend to recieve questions from the backend
+    - Game design
 - Park, Hyuk
     - []
 - Ondrik, Will